Phone numbers

 Bereavement relates to the period of time after we’ve lost people we love, and describes how we adjust to the significant amount of change that usually follows.

-The depth of the bereavement may vary depending on the significance of the relationship between the deceased and the bereaved.
-An overwhelming sense of loss may be accompanied by emotions such as sadness, anger, guilt, frustration and anxiety, which often follow immediately after the death.
+The depth of the bereavement can vary depending on the significance of the relationship between you and the person who has died.
+You might feel an overwhelming sense of loss as well as emotions such as sadness, guilt, frustration and anxiety, which often follow immediately after the death.
 This period is often described as ‘being in mourning.’

 Bereavement counselling at Priory

-Bereavement counselling at Priory can help you to grieve while managing your day-to-day life, knowing you are getting support at a crucial point in your life.
-Such bereavement support is designed to reduce the risks of depression, prolonged grief reactions, anxiety and other associated indicators of complicated grief.
+Bereavement counselling at Priory can help you to grieve and provide you with the support you need at such a crucial point in your life.
+Bereavement support is designed to reduce the risks of depression, prolonged grief reactions, anxiety and other associated indicators of complicated grief.

-The unique and complex nature of your bereavement process and its intensely personal nature are recognised at Priory, with therapists providing tailored treatment programmes suitable to your level of need.
-However, there are some commonly used therapy methods used to help you manage your thoughts and feelings.
+At Priory, we recognise the unique and complex nature of bereavement and its intensely personal nature.
+Our therapists can provide tailored treatment programmes suitable to your level of need.
+However, there are some common therapy methods that are used to help you manage your thoughts and feelings.
 These include:

 • Cognitive behavioural therapy (CBT)